A Cat Comes Out of the Woods

 Background

 For the last several years, a small cat has come out of the woods in our backyard in Lake Mills.
-We have a screen porch which we put in a few years ago because the existing deck was both too small and basically unusable because the nearest of the woods made the mosquitoes especially bad.
+We have a screen porch which is a godsend because without it a basic deck would be basically unusable because the nearest of the woods made the mosquitoes especially bad.
 So since we're there in the nice weather time of year we spend a lot of time out there and it's a space our two cats (Tuna, a male and Mystic, a female) like a lot.
 There are squirrels, chickmonks, but especially birds because Debbie has a feeder for them mainly as eye candy for the cats.

 I have to point out that Debbie was not a natural cat person.
 Her family never had cats growing up (her mom was genuinely afraid of them), but did get a kitten as a gift from her students in her first teaching job.
 She named it Spicey.
 But things really changed some 17 years ago when her son, Bill, was attending UW Eau Claire.
 He took in a cat from some fellow students and before that it was a stray cat that wasn't even remotely feral.
 We think it was at least a year old and maybe as old as 3 at that point.
 The name of the cat was King.
 Bill didn't have any cat food right away, but did have tuna.
 The cat, of course, loved that and Bill decided to go with the name Tuna.
 Our joke about this is if he could have afforded salmon, that would have been the name!
 Bill had to "temporarily" give up Tuna and Debbie took care of it while he was in the army.
 But then he had an apartment that didn't accept pets, so she needed to keep Tuna for another year.
 After all that time Debbie was never giving up her cat!